plone/training/buildout_1.rst

     If strange egg versions are requested, check the dependencies declaration of your eggs and your version pinnings.

-    Some parts of Buildout interpret egg names case-sensitive, others won't.
+    Some parts of Buildout interpret egg names case sensitive, others won't.
 This can result in funny problems.

     Always check out the ordering of your extends, always use the :samp:`annotate` command of Buildout to see if it interprets your configuration differently than you.
 Restrict yourself to simple Buildout files.
 You can reference variables from other sections, you can even use a whole section as a template.
 We learned that this does not work well with complex hierarchies and had to abandon that feature.

-    In the chapter :doc:`deployment_sites` we will have a look at a production-ready for Plone that has many useful features.
+    In the chapter :doc:`deployment_sites` we will have a look at a production-ready buildout for Plone that has many useful features.

 .. seealso::